thebkaviya/Ethical-Hacking/README.md

 # Ethical-Hacking
-A List of tools that are handy for Ethical hacking
+A quick List of tools that are handy for Ethical hacking...
+For the full list - https://github.com/Binula-Kavisinghe/Ethical-Hacking-Tools

 Please star / fork this repository if it is useful for you, as we intend to count the cases.
 Our aim is to share this for atleast 500 members...